koskenni/twol/docs/differences.rst

      k a u p {pØ}:Ø {ao}:a s s {aä}:a

    The alphabet (morphophonemes or input symbols, surface phonemes or output symbols and the set of allowed symbol pairs) is deduced from the examples.
 The twol.py compiler neither needs nor accepts alphabet or character set definitions.
-A set of examples needs to be converted into a FST before the compilation, see :doc:`twexamp`.
+A set of examples needs to be converted into a FST before the compilation, see :doc:`twol.twexamp`.

 2. In the simplified model, there is a strong recommendation that :term:`morphophonemes <morphophoneme>` inicate clearly what phonemes it may correspond on the surface, e.g. use ``{aä}`` if it represents an alternation between ``a`` and ``ä``.
 It is recommended to use curly braces to indicate morphophonemes.
 The syntax for expressions has been simplified so that these special characters are now free for that purpose.
 The morphophonemes must never occur as output symbols, e.g. ``{äa}:{aä}`` is not recommended.